Palo Alto World Music Day is a music festival that takes places

 every year on Father's Day.
 It

-will be celebrated for the fifth time in Palo Alto on Sunday June
+will be celebrated for the sixth time in Palo Alto on

 3:00 pm to 7:30 pm, on University Avenue (CLOSED to

 traffic) and King Plaza (City Hall).
 All performances are FREE and open to the public.
 50

 performed a variety of genres on street corners and

 classical, pop, rock, klezmer, Greek, Balkan, Indian, World Music,

 choral, dance, etc. This is a fun and unique family event not